theNewDynamic/oregonsadventurecoast.com/content/event/38th-annual-blackberry-arts-festival.md

 mediumboxphoto: "/img/blackberry-event-medium.jpg"
 smallboxphoto: "/img/blackberry-event-small.jpg"
 date: '2019-02-10T22:01:16.000+00:00'
-draft: true

 ---
 ![](/img/blackberry-fest-blog-695-322.jpg)

 The annual **Blackberry Arts Festival** celebrates the delicious blackberry!
 Blackberry arts, food and drink are the fare at this popular event in downtown Coos Bay.
 Featuring live music with the Blackberry Jam all weekend long!
-Bring the whole family to downtown Coos Bay for the Blackberry Arts Festival, August 22 and 23, 2020.
+Bring the whole family to downtown Coos Bay for the Blackberry Arts Festival, August 28 and 29, 2021.

-The fourth annual **“It’s All Berry Good” Blackberry Recipe Contest** will be held on Sunday.
-Recipes featuring blackberries will be accepted from 9am to 11am at the Coos Bay Elks #1160 located on Central Avenue.
-Judging will begin at noon and the winners will be announced at 2:30pm For more information call 541-266-9706.
+For more information call 541-266-9706.

 ### **Blackberry Jam Information Coming Soon**